jiayiwen23/Mood-Parachute/README.md

 # Mood-Parachute - a simple, mindful, and engaging journal app
 ## Authors: Yutong Zhan, Jiayi Wen
+## Functionality Updates in Iteration 2:
+1. Authentication:
+   The first screen user sees is a signup/login page.
+Authentication is implemented through Firebase, utilizing email and password credentials.
+Only registered users are granted access to the Home page, where they can create, edit, and view their personal journals and cards.
+2. Camera use:
+   User is able to take a picture using device camera and select a photo from local image library when creating/editing a journal or a card.
+3. External API use:
+   Using Pexels API in SceneryCard to display random photos with natural scenery.
 ## Functionalities in Iteration 1:
 - Implemented the overall structure and navigation
 - Established the basis of CRUD operations to Firestore